wxianghao/fastGJK/README.md

 # FastGJK

-FastGJK is a header-only library implementing CUDA accelerated GJK and EPA (TODO) algorithms.
+FastGJK is a header-only library implementing CUDA-accelerated GJK and EPA (TODO) algorithms.

 # Build
 To build examples/tests/benchmarks: